Convex co-compact representations of 3-manifold groups: Introduction

 \subsection{Acknowledgements}

-The authors thank Richard Canary, Jeffrey Danciger, and Ralf Spatzier for helpful conversations.
+The authors thank the referees for their careful reading of the paper and helpful suggestions.
+The authors also thank Richard Canary, Jeffrey Danciger, and Ralf Spatzier for helpful conversations.
 M. Islam also thanks Louisiana State University for hospitality during a visit where work on this project started.

-M. Islam is partially supported by the National Science Foundation under grant 1607260 and A. Zimmer is partially supported by the National Science Foundation under grant 1904099.
+M. Islam was partially supported by the National Science Foundation under grant DMS-1607260 and A. Zimmer was partially supported by the National Science Foundation under grants DMS-1904099, DMS-2104381, and DMS-2105580.